gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/24 - Proverbs.md

 ## Verses 6:1-5
 Warns against suretyship, and the financial imprudence that may come with it.
 If you end up in this situation, be quick to resolve it, with the urgency of a gazelles that runs from the hunter.
 Being in a financial commitment / obligation is saying under someone else’s power.
 ## Verses 6:6-11
 The *“sluggard”* should learn how to be wise with the ants: they have no one watching and commanding over them, but they work hard and save for the future.
-If the sluggard don’t change his ways, poverty will surely attack him.
+If the sluggard doesn’t change his ways, poverty will surely attack him.
+## Verses 6:12-15
+Warns against the iniquity of gossip and spreading false rumors.
+He has a perverted heart, and is sowing discord.
+Calamity will suddenly come upon him, breaking him beyond healing.